OpenGlobalMind/rel8-wiki/Prototype a Funding Mechanism.md

 # Prototype a Funding Mechanism

+*To fund software and data that will build a great shared memory.*

 Building [[The Big Fungus]] in the Commons will require open-source code that solves myriad issues.

 We envision a means of defining what code modules to build by having projects design [[Mosaics]] that describe their low-resolution futures, composed of [[Tiles]] that are code modules.